-We are food experts here at Wholefully, and we know exactly what all the foodies on your Christmas list want!
+We are food experts here at Wholefully, and we know exactly what all the foodies on your gift list want!
 Check out our list of the best gifts for foodies.

 As a heavily food-focused site, we couldn’t let a gifting season go by without talking about our favorite foodie gifts.
 You know we have plenty of foods, kitchen tools, and cookbooks to recommend!
 If you have a foodie on your gifting list, read on!

-Our expansive list of gifts for foodies will help make your Christmas and holiday shopping easy.
-We cover every price range in our gift guide—from stocking stuffers under $5, all the way up to fancy, beautiful cookware and appliances.
+Our expansive list of gifts for foodies will help make your gift shopping easy.
+We cover every price range in our gift guide—from stocking stuffers and small gifts under $5, all the way up to fancy, beautiful cookware and appliances.
 They are all great choices!